 No rainbow this fish.
 A hog, a veritable log of a brown trout.
 In the middle of the day, in shallow water?
 Yes, definitely a brown.

 A brute of a fish, maybe too brutish for my six weight outfit?
 This worry went untested.

 The fish saw the beach, saw me, hated what it saw, turned abruptly and headed at high speed to wherever it is that big brown trout go when they don't like what they see.

-His progress to wherever it was that he was going impeded only for a short sharp moment when the leader cracked under the unbearable strain imposed by my foot firmly planted on one of the loose coils of fly line.
+His progress to wherever it was he was going to, was impeded only for a short sharp moment when the leader cracked under the unbearable strain imposed by my foot firmly planted on one of the loose coils of fly line.